This unique blend of herbs & spices is the foundation of the classic Cioppino.

 Cioppino is a tomato-based seafood stew that was invented by the San Francisco Italian fishermen of North Beach, San Fransisco in the late 1800s using whatever seafood was left over from the day’s catch.
 Often times it was crab, shrimp, clams and fish, which were then combined with onions, garlic, and tomatoes and slow cooked with herbs and spices in olive oil and wine.

-Originally it was made on the boats while out at sea and in the Italians homes but as the Italian restaurants started sprouting up around the wharf, Cioppino moved into the restaurant and became a very popular dish.
+Originally it was made on the boats while out at sea and in Italian homes but as the Italian restaurants started sprouting up around the wharf, Cioppino moved into the restaurant and became a very popular dish.

 Makes 4 portions